MEANING MAKING

 Feeling tone is our biological reward system

-Nature conditioned us to do things that feels pleasant, like
+Nature conditioned us to do things that feels pleasant, like eat tasteful food (become stronger) and having sex (reproduction) and to avoid unpleasant things, like cold temperatures.

 3. Cognition (thinking)